LittleQBerry/REVERIE-Sports/README.md

 ### Setup
 Please download the Unity3D (2020.3.28 or higher version) from [Unity](https://unity.com/download).
 ### Install
-1. Please donwlad the [`Table tennis.rar`](https://drive.google.com/file/d/11AxyHYg9BsmSIzXD497iq5mOpfwRit-8/view?usp=sharing) and `Soccer.rar`.
+1. Please donwlad the [`Table tennis.rar`](https://drive.google.com/file/d/11AxyHYg9BsmSIzXD497iq5mOpfwRit-8/view?usp=sharing) which is too large to upload to Github.
-2. Please unzip the `Table tennis.rar` and `Soccer.rar`.
+2. Please unzip the `Table tennis.rar`.
 3. Navigate to `Table tennis` or `Soccer` foler.
+4. The `REVERIE Soccer` is in folder `REVERIE-Environment/Soccer`
-4. Open and operate the software using `Unity3D`.
+4. Open and operate these softwares using `Unity3D`.

 ### Build APK
 ##### Setup